-While on a hospital team, residents receive appropriate supervision and daily teaching from a single faculty member assigned to the team.
-The faculty acts as both the attending-of-record and the teaching attending for the service.
+While on a hospital team, all trainees receive appropriate supervision and daily teaching from a single faculty member assigned to the team.
+The faculty member acts as both the attending physician of record and the teaching attending for the service.
 Selection of faculty for teaching assignments is based in large part on resident teaching evaluations.

-Each resident is assigned a personal faculty advisor to provide regular feedback and guidance.
-During an annual review session with the program director or an associate program director, the resident's progress is reviewed.
+Each resident is assigned a personal faculty adviser to provide regular feedback and guidance.
+During regular review sessions with the program director or an associate program director, the resident's progress is reviewed.
 In addition, residents regularly evaluate the faculty, each rotation and the program to ensure that the educational needs of the resident are being met.

-Residents follow their own patients each week in the ambulatory care center as part of a continuity clinic firm.
+Residents follow their own patients each week in the ambulatory care center as part of a continuity clinic "firm."
 To enhance both experiences, continuity clinics are during outpatient training months, not during inpatient months.

 - The clinic "panel" includes new ambulatory patients as well as post-hospital visits.

-- Residents work in the same "firm" of 24 residents with a group of eight supervising physicians for three years.
+- Residents work in the same firm of 24 residents with a group of eight supervising physicians for three years.

-- A Resident Procedure Clinic provides a learning experience for a variety of ambulatory procedures.
+- A resident procedure clinic provides a learning experience for a variety of ambulatory procedures.

 - Patient appointments, test scheduling, chart availability, and secretarial and nursing support are all provided in a modern ambulatory care center where residents dictate their notes.

 Ample training and experience are provided to gain expertise in procedures such as paracentesis, central line insertions, arthrocentesis, lumbar punctures and tracheal intubation.
-All residents complete a half-day procedure-skills workshop prior to starting residency, and additional basic procedural skills workshops will be scheduled during the residency to refine these skills.
+All residents complete a half-day procedure skills workshop before starting residency, and additional basic procedural skills workshops are scheduled during the residency to refine these skills.

 Opportunities are available for residents to gain experience in a number of administrative capacities.
-Internal medicine residents participate in the administration of the educational programs and the clinical practice at Mayo Clinic Rochester through these committee experiences.
+Internal medicine residents participate in the administration of the educational programs and the clinical practice at Mayo Clinic through these committee experiences.